Routstr/otrta-client/README.md

 No API key is required when using this local endpoint.

-At present, the wallet is designed to accept eCash tokens from Minitbits wallets, though this will be updated in the future.

-Currently, the client utilizes an external [Wallet](https://github.com/cashubtc/nutshell)(V 0.16.5).

-Thank you to the creator of the Nutshell Wallet for their hard work!

 ### Cashu note Management Workflow

 1. **Get initial Cashu note**: Obtain a Cashu note from a Cashu mint